 - Stage 3C: The large primary tumor may have grown and spread to the lymph nodes on the opposite side of the chest from where it started, above the collarbone, or in the space between the lungs.
 There may be multiple tumors of various sizes

-The goal for your treatment team: For people with stage 3 NSCLC, the goal of treatment, when possible, is to remove the tumor from the body.
+The goal for your healthcare team: For people with stage 3 NSCLC, the goal of treatment, when possible, is to remove the tumor from the body.
 Depending on the size and location of the cancer, surgery may be used alone or in combination with other treatments such as chemotherapy and radiation therapy.

 If surgery is not an option and you are in fairly good health, treating with a combination of chemotherapy and radiation therapy given at the same time may be recommended.
 This is known as concurrent chemoradiation.
 Concurrent chemoradiation is given for 6 to 7 weeks,* but depending on how you receive it, it could be longer or shorter.
 It has also been proven to have certain advantages.
 A clinical study showed it has significant benefits over receiving them one at a time: